 Autism is a different way of thinking.
 It tends to focus thought, intensify emotions and cloud communication.
-Students with autism and ADHD are challenging Common Core state-led goals for math and language literacy.
+Students with autism and ADHD challenge uniform Common Core state-led math and language programs.

 Sand Castles?
 Centralized conformity causes stress.
 Children do not fit into one box or learn the same way.
 The NCLB of 2001 launched standardization and pressure to advance disadvantaged students.
 It is not working.

 Beach Bums?
-One half of students are failing standardized tests.
+One half of students fail standardized tests.
 A small percentage of these students have autism and ADHD.
 These students may have no learning disability.
-Many of them are of above-average intelligence.
+Many of them have above-average intelligence.

 Help Literacy Programs

 Common Core is promoted by Pearson Education.
 This near-monopoly, private behemoth retains post-sale cash-flow interests in courseware.
-This serves to strengthen its stronghold over assessment and certification.
+This perpetuates its stronghold over assessment and certification.

 Just Dessert?
 Pearson is the no-bid winner in many states.
 It certifies teachers, grades tests, tracks behavior, diagnoses and treats ADHD.
 No national mandate oversees systems for primary, middle or higher education.